wuga214/PlanningThroughTensorFlow/Commands.md

 Note:
 1. The initial state should be provided by the real world state.
 2. The last action given by this planner is not counted in reward, so may be arbitrary.
+3. Change code for the action constraints, not given as parameters currently.

 If you only want to check if the planner works in general.
 Please run following commands with psudo initial state.